Heather Roan Robbins M.Th

-The first numeral my father taught me was the one for infinity- tough of my childhood brain but auspicious for my path.
-I was rather haunted as a child as I noticed presences and feelings that my scientific surroundings did not recognize.
-During early health crisis I had a few clear out of body experiences which viscerally let me know we are more than our body.
+The first numeral my father taught me was the one for infinity- tough on my childhood brain but auspicious for my path.
+I was rather haunted as a child as I noticed presences and feelings that those in my scientific surroundings didn’t recognize.
+During a few early health crisis I had clear out-of-body experiences which viscerally let me know we are more than our body.

-In my first year of high school, the school’s telephone operator was the niece of the famous astrologer Caroll Righter; with her astrological books open she was a better counselor than the school therapist, and I wanted to know how she did it.
+In my first year of high school, the school’s telephone operator was a niece of the famous early Hollywood astrologer Caroll Righter; with her astrological books open she was a better counselor than the school therapist, and I wanted to know how she did it.
 I hung around to pump her for information and one day heard her mumbling concern over some impending tough aspects.
 She stopped two teachers whose transits were particularly challenging (she had everyone’s chart on file) and asked them to be a bit careful this weekend.
 The elder drama teacher died of a heart attack on stage and the younger one fell downstairs and broke a limb.
 I asked her to tell me everything she knew.

 I took my ephemeris (a book of planetary positions) everywhere from 14 years on, looked up everyone I met, scanned their hands, and researched my way through an adventurous life.
 I studied with every astrologer and intuitive whose path I crossed.
 I carried this work through my work in human resources and human potential fields in southern New England.
 Palmistry, astrology and other intuitive arts were a natural way to broaden my toolbox and help me be of service.
 They were invaluable tools as I raised two children, one with special needs, and negotiated through their adolescence.
-As a staff astrologer with a family therapy group in RI, I did some fascinating supervised work exploring the patterns of family dynamic back through generations.
+As a staff astrologer with a family therapy group in RI I did some fascinating supervised work exploring the patterns of family dynamic back through generations.